Earthlyours

 • Hidden “Vampire Power”

-Many devices consume electricity even when turned off.
-TVs, routers, gaming consoles, chargers, smart speakers, and kitchen appliances can quietly add $10–$25 per month to your bill.
+TVs, routers, gaming consoles, chargers, smart speakers, and kitchen appliances can quietly add $10–$25 per month to your bill even when turned off.

 • Spot Faulty Devices Early